 Money invested with peer-to-peer lenders is not protected by the Financial Services Compensation Scheme, so there are definite risks involved in choosing to save with a peer-to-peer lender rather than a conventional savings provider.

 However, peer-to-peer lenders do vet their borrowers very carefully, so your money is unlikely to be lent to anyone with less than an excellent credit rating.
-Funding Circle, for example, has very low annual bad debt rates of below 0.50%.
-RateSetter claims it is unique in peer-to-peer lending as the only operator to have returned every penny of capital and interest to every single lender.
-It is able to do this because of its Provision Fund, which lenders contribute to via their 'credit rate'.
-If a payment is missed, then lenders can make a claim through the fund to ensure that that they don't lose out.
+Funding Circle, for example, has very low annual bad debt rates of below 0.60% for its A+ band of borrowers.
+RateSetter claims it is unique in peer-to-peer lending as the only operator to have returned every penny of capital and interest to every single lender, although of course past performance is no guarantee of future success.
+It is able to do this because of its Provision Fund, which lenders contribute to via their ‘credit rate’.
+If a payment is missed, then lenders can make a claim through the fund to ensure that that they don’t lose out.
 Zopa recently introduced a similar scheme to help protect savers.
-The 'Zopa Safeguard' is a fund held in trust by a not-for-profit organisation, which means Zopa has no rights to the money in it.
+The ‘Zopa Safeguard’ is a fund held in trust by a not-for-profit organisation, which means Zopa has no rights to the money in it.
 So if a borrower you lend to through the site is then unable to pay back their loan, the Zopa Safeguard will step in and repay all the money you are owed.
 Peer-to-peer lending benefits both borrowers and savers

-As mentioned earlier, it's not just savers who can end up quids-in using peer-to-peer providers - borrowers can benefits from market-leading loan rates too.
-For example, Zopa has just slashed the rate on loans between £7,500 up to £10,000 to a representative APR (annual percentage rate) of 4.9%, the lowest rate ever on this size of loan.
+As mentioned earlier, it’s not just savers who can end up quids-in using peer-to-peer providers – borrowers can benefits from market-leading loan rates too.
+For example, Zopa offers an impressively low 3.3% APR representative on loans of more than £7,500 and up to £10,000, repaid over two to five years.

 Please note: Any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct.